 Following on Yahweh’s exercise of mindfulness in response to the Israelites’ cry, his aide appears to Moses, and he himself summons him and declares, “I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.… I have definitely seen the affliction of my people, in Egypt … and I have come down to rescue it from Egypt’s hand..… Go, I will send you to Pharaoh.
 Get my people, the Israelites, out of Egypt.… I will be with you” (3:6–12).

 In Genesis, God was the God of Abraham, then the God of Abraham and Isaac, then the God of Jacob.
 And to Isaac and Jacob he had said in tricky situations, “I will be with you” (Gen 26:3; 31:3).
 In Exod 3:6 for the first time, God describes himself as the God all three ancestors, and also the God of Moses’s father.
 Nothing in Exodus so far has indicated that Moses already knew who God was, and the prospect of the Israelites asking about God’s name (3:13) suggests the assumption that neither would they know who God was.
 In response to Yahweh’s commission, Moses says, “Who am I” to undertake this task?
-To which Yahweh’s response is, “The question is not who you are but who I am, and I will be with you” (Propp, Exodus 1–18, 203).
+To which Yahweh’s response is, “The question is not who you are but who I am, and I will be with you” (Propp,).
 “It’s not yours but mine” (Rashi).

 Actually, the God in whose name Moses will speak to the Israelites is not a new God but one who has long been involved with the community, yet they do not know that.
 He is the God who made promises to Abraham and renewed them to Isaac and Jacob, though he does not make that point explicit here.
 In 3:14–15 he does make a several-fold self-revelation.
 He will be what he will be, or he will be who he will be, or he is who he is (3:14a).
 His enigmatic self-designation suggests that he is not going to reveal much that is very specific, but the breadth of who he is implies that Moses and his people can take the risk of being his people.
 To put it another way and more succinctly, though not more specifically, he is “I will be” or “I am” (3:14b).
 Further, he is Yahweh (3:15).
 This is a new name that he gives Moses and the people.
 Genesis has referred to him by this name, thus making the point that the God who appears here had long been involved with Israel’s ancestors.
 But the actual name “Yahweh” is a new revelation.
 The name would look as if it might be related in some way to the verb meaning “to be” (hayah), which he used when he said “I will be” or “I am.”.
 The name could thus also function as shorthand for the nature of God as described in 3:14.
 And as Yahweh, he is indeed the God of the Israelites’ ancestors, the God of Abraham, Isaac, and Jacob, and thus not a new God.
 Genesis’s use of that name was therefore appropriate, if formally anachronistic.
 Yahweh is now his name for all time, to go with his pledge for all time (3:15b).